 What happens when we stop confronting an alcoholic?

-First off there will be a lot less arguing because of this there will be more peace in your life and less shame and guilt.
+First off there will be a lot less arguing because of this there will be more peace in your life and less shame or guilt to deal with.
 Oftentimes when we confront our spouse, brother, sister, friend or child and they deny they have a drinking problem, we respond as if they are lying.
 The truth is alcoholics lie a lot.

 When we react in negative ways there is a lot of shame we have to deal with because we usually lose our temper and say things we should not have said.